ItsZeusBro/Hydra/README.md

 ## Hydra Main Features
-1. Generate Diagrams using ascii art all in Javascript Objects or JSON that is bound to your Object Declarations
+1. Generate Diagrams using ascii art all in Javascript Objects or JSON that is bound to your Object Declarations (Using Uranus Plugin)
-2. Generate Source Code Files with complete classes, functions, in the language of your choice
+2. Generate Source Code Files with complete classes, functions, in the language of your choice (Using Language Plugins)
-3. Generate Documentation tied to your Abstract Syntax filled with commentary
+3. Generate Documentation tied to your Abstract Syntax filled with commentary (Using Hydrarchy Plugin)

 Why ascii art for diagrams?
 Because it allows us to use diagram according to any standard